EpicAppraiser/UnblockMah/README.md

 Unblock your favorite video game websites, get dark mode on sites if your pc cant do dark mode, and install extensions! basically just an installer guide for a vivaldi user profile.

-NOTE: You need to be able to run scripts to use this, if you can't run scripts copy the file contents and go to File > New then paste into the top box. finally press "F5" or the green start arrow at the top.
+NOTE: You need to be able to run scripts to use this, if you can't run scripts, you can work around this by copying the file contents and go to File > New then paste into the top box. finally press "F5" or the green start arrow at the top. if ABSOLUTELY NECESSARY you can paste the script contents into your powershell then press enter, it will show errors but otherwise still be usable.
 ![image](https://github.com/user-attachments/assets/a33b6967-311c-4652-aaf4-c94c4bf3481f)